r3nt0n/bopscrk/README.md

 ### How it works
 + You have to **provide** some **words** which will act as a base.
-+ The **lyricpass feature** allows to introduce **artists**.
++ The **lyricpass feature** allow to introduce **artists**.
 The tool will download all his **songs' lyrics** and each line will be added as a new word.
 By default, artist names and a word formed by the initial of word on each phrase, will be added too.
 + The tool will generate **all possible combinations** between them.
 + To generate more combinations, it will add some **common separators** (e.g. "-", "_", "."), **numbers** and **special chars** frequently used in passwords.
 + You can use **leet** and **case transforms** to increase your chances.